FirstEnergy's first goal is to generate and deliver power, but

 FirstEnergy's utilities, and the regulatory asset associated with

 the abandoned PATH project.
+The segment accounted for 7% of total

 The Competitive Energy Services segment supplies electricity